Huber Hurst Seminar Series

 This intensive research seminar provides the opportunity for business law/legal studies scholars to present, discuss, and expand upon nearly completed research papers.
 Our goal is to foster high quality research and publication in our discipline by providing an unusual opportunity for sustained in-depth attention to research.

-Participants provide their own transportation to the Seminar site (although we may be able to provide limited travel help if you cannot otherwise come).
+Participants provide their own transportation to the Seminar site.
 University of Florida and the co-sponsoring school (if co-sponsored that particular year), will provide room, meals and hospitality.
-The meeting will take place over approximately two days.
-Spouses and friends are welcome to travel with you to participate in dinners and social events.
+The meeting will start Friday at noon and end on Saturday before lunch.
+Spouses and friends are welcome to travel with you to attend the Friday dinner.

-The next Hurst Seminar takes place in February 2018.
-Please review the application instructions.
+The next Hurst Seminar takes place in January 2023.
+Please review the call for papers and application instructions.

 Types of Research Papers

 The paper should be a major piece of legal research intended for publication in the ABLJ or other major law review/ journal.
-Although for some seminars there is a pre-determined topic of emphasis, all business-law-related topics are welcomed.
+All business-law-related topics are welcomed unless otherwise specified in the application instructions.
 The paper should be in a research format accessible to a legal audience.
-It should not yet be published, but be in polished draft form so that it can benefit from comment and discussion.
-It could be accepted for publication but still be in the revision/editing stage, and it may have been presented at ALSB or regional or other professional meetings.
+It should not yet be published, but it should be in polished draft form so that it can benefit from comment and discussion.
+It can be accepted for publication but still be in the revision/editing stage, and it may have been presented at ALSB or regional or other professional meetings.
 Co-authored papers may be submitted, but only one author can attend.

-Papers are selected according to each year’s designated topic of interest.
+Papers are selected according to each year’s designated topic of interest if stated.
 Remaining papers are then selected to satisfy the goal of obtaining a broad selection of topics and schools represented.